Sans Soleil: Reception

 However, not all critics have been so positive.
 In The Guardian, Peter Bradshaw awarded it 3 stars out of 5, saying it was "sometimes perplexing, often intriguing, occasionally redundant.
 The modified video images of urban commotion and guerrilla warfare, together with Moog-synth score, look a bit quaint."
 In The New York Times, Vincent Canby was negative, saying "Mr. Marker pretends to be examining the quality of contemporary life, though what he actually is doing is examining his own, not always coherent or especially interesting reactions to our world.
 Sans Soleil is a totally self-absorbed movie that closes out all but the most devoted Marker students."

+By 2022 Sans Soleil had climbed to 59th on the BFI Greatest Films of all time list in the critics list and 72nd in the Directors poll.